 Pope on Moral Issues

 On moral issues, the Pope was a conservative.
-He opposed abortion, contraception, female priests and homosexual marriages.
+He opposed the death penalty, abortion, contraception, female priests and homosexual marriages.
 He was criticised for his opposition to the use of condoms to fight STD such as AIDS.

 He was opposed to the Iraq war in 2003, saying the United Nations should be involved in resolving conflict not unilateral force